 Examing the Role of Biotechnology in Medicine

-- Identify the impacts biotechnology has on medicine.
+- Identify the influence of biotechnology on medicine.

-- Describe the ethical, legal, and social impacts of biomedicine.
+- Describe the ethical, legal, and social implications of biomedicine.

-- Describe the impacts of molecular research on society.
+- Describe the effects of molecular research on society.

 - Identify emerging healthcare technologies.